Remembrance Day: What's open and what's closed in Windsor

 Beer & Liquor

-LCBO stores will open at noon Saturday.
-All LCBO stores will have regular hours of business on Sunday and Monday.
+LCBO stores will operate on reduced hours Sunday from 12 p.m. to 6 p.m.
+All LCBO stores will have regular hours Monday.

-All Beer Store locations will open at noon.
+All Beer Store locations will open on their regular hours of operation Sunday and Monday.

 Banking & Financial Markets